190032016-srinivas/fswd/Capstone-Project/README.md

 this is a youtube clone using MERN stack this is a combination of both front end and backend complete

+please try out the light and dark modes for the app.
 User Authentication using JWT.
 Image storage using Firebase Storage.
 Responsive design for mobile(>375px) and desktop.